starrystair/practicepage/README.md

 # practicepage
-A simple webpage built with HTML / CSS for practice, primarily for flexbox.
+A simple webpage built with HTML / CSS for practice, primarily with flexbox.